 With the correct groundwork and routine maintenance, a good-quality artificial lawn will often last 10 to 15 years or more.

 Want it done once, done right?
-What goes under your artificial grass decides how long it lasts.
-We’ll handle excavation, base, drainage and the perfect finish.
+What goes under your artificial grass has a huge impact on drainage, stability and lifespan.
+We’ll handle excavation, base preparation, drainage and the final fit.
 Request your free survey and let our team handle the groundwork.